mykytalazariev/mykytalazariev/README.md

 ## Hello there, I am Mykyta

-## I’m currently working as a freelancer iOS Software Engineer
+## I’m currently open to a freelance position as iOS Software Engineer

 ## 😍 I love: